 National Cemeteries:

-• Most National Cemeteries are full (Bakersfield, Sacramento, Los Angeles, closest ones)
+• Most National Cemeteries are full or sold out (Bakersfield, Sacramento, San Francisco, Los Angeles, and Riverside - are the main ones in CA).

-• VA burial benefits are not automatic; must be requested usually only available at ‘At-Need’ only.
+• VA burial benefits are not automatic; must be requested and are usually only available at ‘At-Need’ only.
+You can apply directly with the Department of Veterans Affairs here.

 • Documentation is required - DD214